Puddling (metallurgy): Invention

 One big problem with puddling was that up to 15% of the iron was drawn off with the slag because sand was used for the bed.
 Hall substituted roasted tap cinder for the bed, which cut this waste to 8%, declining to 5% by the end of the century.

 Hall subsequently became a partner in establishing the Bloomfield Iron Works at Tipton in 1830, the firm becoming Bradley, Barrows and Hall from 1834.
 This is the version of the process most commonly used in the mid to late 19th century.
 Wet puddling had the advantage that it was much more efficient than dry puddling (or any earlier process).
-The best yield of iron achievable from dry puddling is a ton of iron from 1.3 tons of pig iron (a yield of 77%), but the yield from wet puddling was nearly 100%.
+The best yield of iron achievable from dry puddling is one ton of iron from 1.3 tons of pig iron (a yield of 77%), but the yield from wet puddling was nearly 100%.

 The production of mild steel in the puddling furnace was achieved circa 1850 in Westphalia, Germany and was patented in Great Britain on behalf of Lohage, Bremme and Lehrkind.
 It worked only with pig iron made from certain kinds of ore.
 The cast iron had to be melted quickly and the slag to be rich in manganese.
-When the metal came to nature, it had to be removed quickly and shingled before further carburisation occurred.
+When the metal came to nature, it had to be removed quickly and shingled before further decarburization occurred.
 The process was taken up at the Low Moor Ironworks at Bradford in Yorkshire (England) in 1851 and in the Loire valley in France in 1855.
 It was widely used.

 The puddling process began to be displaced with the introduction of the Bessemer process, which produced steel.
 This could be converted into wrought iron using the Aston process for a fraction of the cost and time.
 For comparison, an average size charge for a puddling furnace was 800–900 lb while a Bessemer converter charge was 15 short tons (13,600 kg).
 The puddling process could not be scaled up, being limited by the amount that the puddler could handle.
 It could only be expanded by building more furnaces.